Get the high-level details you need to set up your Confluence Cloud site in order to meet your team's needs.

 Learn how to create great content and organize it.

 Learn how to collaborate on pages and blogs, get notified about activity, and view analytics to see how content is performing.

 Adjust settings around who can see what content on your site and what actions they can perform on it.

 Find everything a site admin needs to know to keep their Confluence Cloud site running smoothly.

 Get an overview of all the ways you can extend your Confluence content using macros and gadgets.

 As a site admin, you can create page templates in Confluence Cloud and make them available in every space on your site.
 For information on how to create a template that is available only in a specific space, see Create a template.

 To create a global template:

-Click the settings wheel in the top right corner.
+Select the settings wheel () in the top right corner to open site settings.

 Help people discover custom templates by adding a description that will appear in the template gallery.
 To add or edit the description for a global template, go to Settings > Global Blueprints and Templates and click the pencil icon.